-I am broadly interested in wildlife-habitat relationships, and animal movement, with a goal towards understanding how these processes are impacted by anthropogenic disturbance.
+I am broadly interested in wildlife-habitat relationships, and animal movement, with a goal of understanding how these processes are impacted by anthropogenic disturbance.
 In addition, I am interested in what life history strategies make wildlife species resilient to disturbance.
-Much of my research is quantitative in nature, and I am particularly interested in applying statistical models to management and conservation issues.

 I am a PhD student in the Department of Fish, Wildlife and Conservation Biology at Colorado State University.
 I am conducting my PhD research on the behavioral response of mule deer to energy development in the Piceance basin in Northwestern Colorado.
 I obtained my BS degree in Biology in 2005 from Bates College and my MSc degree in Ecology from the University of Alberta in 2010.
 In my free time I enjoy skiing, hiking, fishing, and hunting.